Piezo Actuators: Types and Applications

 Given its simple design, minimal moving parts, no requirement for lubrication to operate and the high reliability characteristics, the piezoelectric actuator is used in a variety of industrial, automotive, medical, aviation, aerospace and consumer electronics applications.
 Piezo actuators are found in precision knitting machinery and braille machines.
 The silent drive characteristics make piezo actuators an excellent auto focusing mechanism in microphone-equipped video cameras and mobile phones.
 Finally, since piezo actuators require no lubrication to operate, they are used in cryogenicand vacuum environments.

 Using a stack actuator, extremely fine, virtually infinite resolution is possible with very high voltages corresponding to minute movements of expansion.
 A piezo actuator can operate billions of times without wear or deterioration.
 Its response speed is exceptional and it is limited only by the inertia of the object being moved and the output capability of the electronic driver.
 When operating in an energized state, a piezo actuator consumes virtually no power and generates very little heat.

-For more information about piezoelectric actuators, please download our reports: Piezo-Mechanics: An Introduction and Lowvoltage co-fired multilayer stacks, rings and chips for actuation.
+For more information about piezoelectric actuators and piezoelectric ceramic actuators, please download our reports: Piezo-Mechanics: An Introduction and Lowvoltage co-fired multilayer stacks, rings and chips for actuation.